 As we and our children stay at home, social media will become more ingrained in our lives than ever before, making us more dependent on social media.
 Social entertainment and live streaming sites like TikTok will continue to grow as the pandemic continues, eMarketer predicts.
 While time spent on social media may drop a bit in the coming years, it will remain higher than it was before the pandemic.

 It’s really quite difficult to change a habit, and you can’t negatively ban your children from using social networks, instead regularly teach them the soft skills they need in the digital age so they know how to be secure.
-Better information, early recognition of online sexual attackers as well as smart and skillful manners on social networks (Digital Emotional Intelligence) are extremely important when online violence is increasing day by day.
+Early recognition of online sexual attackers and the Negative effects of social media on teenagers as well as smart manners on social networks (Digital Emotional Intelligence) are extremely important when online violence is increasing day by day.

 What can parents do to keep children safe online during Covid-19?

 - Set up parental controls: Be cautious when using any parental control tool because there are lots of software that intrude on children’s privacy.
-Instead, many smart parents are using content filtering tools – considered as one of the best free parental control software to hide 15 types of harmful content on the Internet, including:
+Instead, many smart parents are using the content filtering tool CyberPurify Kids – considered as one of the best free parental control software to hide 15 types of harmful content on the Internet, including:

 - Horrifying content like gore, accidents, ghosts, violence, murder, terrorism, etc